apache/db-jdo/README.md

 ### JNDI Implementation (fscontext.jar and providerutil.jar)

 The JNDI test cases in *tck* need a JNDI implementation.
-The TCK is configured to use Sun's JNDI implementation.
-To use your own implementation, put the implementation jar files into `lib/ext` and update `jndi.properties` in the TCK directory `src/conf`.
+The TCK is configured to use the TCK's own JNDI mock implementation.
+To use your own implementation, add the dependencies to the TCK's `.pom` or put the implementation jar files directly into `lib/ext`.
+Then update `jndi.properties` in the TCK directory `src/conf`.

-To download Oracle's implementation, go [here](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-java-plat-419418.html#7110-jndi-1.2.1-oth-JPR).
+For example, to use Oracle's implementation, go [here](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-java-plat-419418.html#7110-jndi-1.2.1-oth-JPR).
 Accept the license agreement and download *File System Service Provider, 1.2 Beta 3* and then unpack the downloaded zip into `lib/ext`.
 It includes the jars `fscontext.jar` and `providerutil.jar`.
+Then update the factory class property in `tck/src/main/resources/conf/jndi.properties`:
+`java.naming.factory.initial=com.sun.jndi.fscontext.RefFSContextFactory`.

 ## Building from Top Level Project